Rodriguez001/kubernetes-efk/README.md

     kubectl get ds --namespace=kube-logging

 Finally, you can go again to kibana (http://***node-ip***:5601)  and put the index ***logstash-**** and that is all

+Currently, this code works only on **minikube** due to dynamic provisionning issue